741 Colonel Ledyard Highway

 Truck R-17 and then filling the Rescue Turck’s mobile system at the Gales Ferry Fire

 Station using their SCBA Cascade filling station.
-However, he stated the Apparatus
+He stated because the Apparatus

-Replacement Schedule Plan was to phase out Rescue 17 which would leave them
+Replacement Schedule Plan would phase out their Rescue Truck R-17 they would not

 Mr. Mann continued by noting the SCBA Cascade filling station they were looking to